ckemere/CloudShuffles/README.md

 5. Now, find your instance's IP address from the web console, and load it into your browser ``https://instance-ip:8888`` and you should see a jupyter notebook.

 6. In my typical workflow, I then use the jupyter terminal interface to clone whatever repository has my analysis scripts into the container.
-In the example notebooks, you'll also see how to use the (gcsfs)[http://gcsfs.readthedocs.io/en/latest/] package to load data stored in google cloud data buckets.
+In the example notebooks, you'll also see how to use the [gcsfs](http://gcsfs.readthedocs.io/en/latest/) package to load data stored in google cloud data buckets.
 You can upload data to these using a drag and drop web interface through the cloud console.

 ## Option 2 - Startup a container using the _alpha_ direct container option in google cloud.
 You have to register for access to this, but it lets you just start a container during instance boot up.
 I've mainly done this in the web console.
 Once you've been granted access, a check box that says "Deploy a container image to this VM instance." will appear and you can chose that and then type in ``ckemere/jupyter`` as the container name.
 In this option, the container automatically exposes ports to the main network, so you don't need to worry about the ``-p`` option.
 You will, however, need to open your firewall if you want to access your notebooks directly (vs. an ssh tunnel).

 ## Option 3 - Startup a container and a dask scheduler using the Container Engine, rather than the Compute Engine
-See the (dask-kubernetes)[https://github.com/dask/dask-kubernetes] repository for more information about this.
-Note that I've also created a version of the dask-kubernetes Docker image that has (nelpy)[https://github.com/nelpy/nelpy] installed.
+See the [dask-kubernetes](https://github.com/dask/dask-kubernetes) repository for more information about this.
+Note that I've also created a version of the dask-kubernetes Docker image that has nelpy installed.
 It's called
 ``ckemere/dask-kubernetes``.
-You can see those Docker files in my (fork of the repository)[https://github.com/ckemere/dask-kubernetes].
+You can see those Docker files in my [fork of the repository](https://github.com/ckemere/dask-kubernetes).